renpy/renpy/sphinx/source/side_image.rst

 At point A, the character ``e`` is speaking, which is linked to the image tag "eileen".
 The "eileen happy" image is showing, so the pool of attributes is "eileen" and "happy".
-We look for an image with the "side" tag, and as many of those attributes as possible—and we match "side eileen happy", which is the side image Ren'Py will display.
+We look for an image with the "side" tag, and as many of those attributes as possible â€“ and we match "side eileen happy", which is the side image Ren'Py will display.

 At point B, the "eileen concerned" image is showing.
 The pool of attributes